I’m kicking off this powder room renovation with the first DIY project – a modern shiplap wall treatment.

 Now, I know that the first thing everyone thinks of when they hear shiplap is farmhouse style.
-And if you know me, you know that I’m definitely NOT a farmhouse style girl.
+And if you know me, you know that I’m definitely not a farmhouse style girl.

 So, how exactly am I going to make shiplap work in my home?

 Well, I think shiplap can look polished and put together as a modern wall treatment if you do it the right way.
-It’s a great way to add texture and interest to the walls.
-And, wall treatments are a great way to make a home look more custom.
+It’s a great way to add texture, interest, and so much character to the walls.

-Let’s get into all the DIY details.
+This budget-friendly DIY project is perfect for beginners.
+Let’s get started with all of the DIY details.

 This post contains affiliate links for your convenience.
 For more information, see my disclosures here.